hertzmann/hertzmann.github.io/_posts/2022-09-04-computationalism.md

 | <center><b>We are people, and computers are not people.
 And only people can be artists.</b></center> |

-Or, in other words: People are computers, but computers aren't people.
+In other words: People are computers, but computers aren't people.

 What is the difference?
 We do not know, but the difference is important.
 When people say that we're _just_ computers, and thus computers could be artists, they sound to me like Michaelson, underestimating how little we know about how brains work.